Skip to main content

 The impacts of Brexit on rural England will be far reaching, although only the impacts on agriculture tend to be considered by researchers and by government.
 This paper explores the challenges and opportunities which Brexit presents for renewal of rural policy in England.

-The economic impact of potential migration policies in the UK after Brexit
+The impact of the post-Brexit migration system on the UK labour market

 Journal